Quantum automorphism groups of connected locally finite graphs and quantizations of discrete groups: Locally compact quantum automorphism groups of connected locally finite graphs

 \begin{remark} In \cite[Definition 7.1]{Voi22}, a \emph{quantum automorphism} of a graph $\Pi$ with vertex set $I$ is defined as a magic unitary $U \in \cU(\ell^2(I) \ot \cH)$ that commutes with the adjacency matrix of $\Pi$.
 By definition, there is a bijective correspondence between such quantum automorphisms and nondegenerate $*$-representations $\pi$ of the $*$-algebra $\cA$ in Theorem \ref{thm.lc-qaut}.
 The tensor product between two such quantum automorphisms $\pi_1$ and $\pi_2$ is then given by $(\pi_1 \ot \pi_2) \circ \Delta$.

 The discrete quantum automorphism group $\bG_d$ defined in \cite[Definition 7.2]{Voi22} is then associated with the finite-dimensional nondegenerate $*$-representations of $\cA$.
 So by definition, its compact dual $\widehat{\bG_d}$ is equal to the Bohr compactification of $\widehat{\QAut \Pi}$.
-Note that the $1$-dimensional $*$-representations of $\cA$ precisely correspond to the elements of $\Aut \Pi$.
-Although we have no concrete example in mind, it is in principle possible that $\cA$ has very little finite-dimensional $*$-representations.
+Note that the $1$-dimensional $*$-representations of $\cA$ precisely correspond to the elements of $\Aut \Pi$, while finite-dimensional $*$-representations of $\cA$ are related to matrix models of $\QAut \Pi$, as discussed in \cite{Voi22}.
+Although we have no concrete example in mind, it is in principle possible that $\cA$ has very few finite-dimensional $*$-representations.
 For instance, the intersection of all their kernels could be nonzero.
 In principle, this can already happen with finite graphs.
 In such cases, the homomorphism from $\widehat{\QAut \Pi}$ to its Bohr compactification is not injective. \end{remark}